Self-employed at home for most of her adult life,

 consultant.
 This site reflects her professional and personal interests, philosophy, and beliefs.
 (But it's now in the process of change.
-See updated notice below.)
+See update below.)

 update my online presence with a new WordPress site and blog.
 This site has been in existence since the turn of the century, featuring both my writing and that of many other professionals.
-But the world has changed dramatically since then, and my life, work, and especially my writing interests have changed Moving to a new site is taking much longer than I anticipated because of the hundreds of pages of content and related documents on this site.
-Deciding what to discard (about half the content) and what to completely rewrite or update and formatting of pages to the new site could begin this summer.
-I've also been delayed this year by having
+But the pandemic that so dramatically changed the world has also changed my life, work, goals, and especially my writing Moving to a new site is taking much longer than I anticipated.
+One reason was hundreds of pages of content and related documents on this site.
+Deciding what to discard (about half the content) and what to completely rewrite or update and formatting of pages to the new site could begin last summer.